 It includes case studies and has a multiple choice question and answer self-assessment component.
 It is a practical guide that is intended to provide primary health care workers with the knowledge they need to manage patients infected with HIV efficiently and effectively.

-Although the programme was written as a distance learning course for both doctors and nurses, it may also be useful in the training of medical and nursing students as well as counsellors who educate and mentor patients commencing antiretroviral treatment.
+The programme was written as a distance learning course for both doctors and nurses, but it may also be useful in the training of medical and nursing students as well as counsellors who educate and mentor patients commencing antiretroviral treatment.

 The authors of the Adult HIV Education Programme consist of doctors and nurses who have an active interest in the management of adults with HIV.
 This ensures a balanced, practical and up-to-date approach to clinical problems.